North Korea threatens military action in response to US-South Korean exercises - ExBulletin

 North Korea views its rivals' major military exercises as invasion rehearsals, even though South Korean and U.S. officials have repeatedly said they have no intention of attacking the North.
 North Korea has already responded to the South Korean and US exercises by launching a barrage of missiles at sea.

-South Korea's Joint Chiefs of Staff said last week that this year's military exercises with the United States were aimed at neutralizing North Korean nuclear threats and would involve live-fire, bombing, air assaults and missile interception.
+South Korea's Joint Chiefs of Staff said last week that this year's military exercises with the United States were designed to neutralize North Korean nuclear threats and would involve live-fire, bombing, air assaults and missile interception.

 Concerns about North Korea's nuclear program have grown over the past two years, as the North has conducted missile tests at a record pace and openly threatened to use nuclear weapons preemptively.
 In response, the United States and South Korea have expanded military exercises and increased the deployment of powerful U.S. military assets, such as aircraft carriers and nuclear-capable bombers.